Risk Management Plan

 Strategic risks

 Strategic risks can impact the value or worth of your company.
 Usually, the issues arising from strategic risks are longer term, for example it can take years to improve a company’s culture in order to better manage the risk of high employee turnover.
-Other examples of strategic risks include corporate reputation, employee wellness, cyber and technology risks, low productivity, employee engagement, and succession.

 Understanding risk

-To effectively draft a risk management plan, it’s important to have a firm grasp of the word risk.
-A risk is an uncertain event that, if materialized, would have either a positive or negative effect.
-Risks are events that might happen, rather than things that have already happened.
 Though many of us are comfortable with a certain amount of risk in our everyday lives, businesses must prepare for all outcomes.
 That is part of the reason risk management solutions are so important for businesses.
-Identifying the risks your business faces is only half the battle.
-From there, you must prioritize each risk based on a scale of probability (i.e. how long it is that the risk will occur).
-A typical probability scale looks like this:
+To identify potential risks your business faces is only half the battle.
+From there, you must prioritize all of the identified risks based on a risk breakdown structure (i.e. risk likelihood).

-The three elements of every risk
+The three elements of all known risks

-First, the risk itself is the event that might occur and it should always be clearly defined.
+First, the potential risk itself is the event that might occur, and it should always be clearly defined.
 Meanwhile, the consequences of the risk are also important so your team can understand the magnitude and urgency of what they might need to respond to.
-Finally, the probability of the risk, which should be calculated as accurately as possible, helps your team determine an appropriate response to the risk and its possible outcomes.

 Three types of risks

-- A known risk: A known risk is one that is acknowledged by team members and obvious early on (e.g. budget constraints, material shortages, opposing viewpoints, etc.).
+A known risk is one that is acknowledged by team members and obvious early on (e.g. budget constraints, material shortages, opposing viewpoints, etc.).

-- An unknown risk: An unknown risk may not be clear in the planning stages or only known by a small number of people.
+An unknown risk may not be clear in the planning stages or only known by a small number of people.
 Therefore, identifying unknown risks is a vital part of any risk management plan.

-- An unknowable risk: Lastly, an unknowable is one that any reasonable person would not anticipate.
+Lastly, an unknowable is one that any reasonable person would not anticipate.
 It typically comes as a surprise to most team members involved (e.g. a sudden illness, natural disaster, accident, or system failure).

 Breaking down risk types further